Skip to main content

 Immunization

-1. What are the immunization requirements for independent study pupils?
-(Updated 01-Jul-2022)
+1. What are the immunization requirements for independent study students?
+(Updated 01-Jan-2025)

-• Parents or guardians of pupils in any school or child-care facility, whether public or private, will no longer be allowed to submit a personal beliefs exemption to a currently-required vaccine.
+• Parents or guardians of students in any school or pre-kindergarten facility, whether public or private, are no longer allowed to submit a personal beliefs exemption to a currently-required vaccine.

 For additional immunization information, refer to the Regulations FAQs (2019 Changes) External link opens in new window or tab. on the Shots for School website.